plopezm/decorated-express/README.md

 # decorated-express

-This library wraps an express application into a typescript class and provides decorators to ease restful developments
+This library wraps an express application into a typescript class and provides decorators to ease restful developments.
+If you want to check an example application implemented this this library, please go [node-auth-typescript](https://github.com/plopezm/node-auth-typescript)

 # Installing @plopezm/decorated-express